Skip to content

 Revisiting Allocation Percentages

-Life stages change the right allocation.
+Life stages change an specific allocation.
 A 25-year-old with no debt and small emergency fund benefits from 60-70% to investing because horizon is 40 years.
 A 45-year-old with a mortgage benefits from 30-40% to investing and 30-40% to mortgage paydown if rate is over 5%.
 A 60-year-old approaching retirement shifts toward savings and away from debt.
 Revisit the percentages every 3-5 years or at major life events (marriage, kids, major income change, home purchase).
 Set-and-forget works for execution; periodic review works for strategy.

 Example Scenario

-With $6,500 income and $4,900 expenses, surplus is $1,600.00.
+With $6,500 income and $4,900 expenses, surplus is 1,600.00.

 Inputs